+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-Years ago, I got given a Yashica Electro 35 CCN film camera from a friend but I never used it as it had no light seals left.
-They had basically disintegrated over time and as much as the camera seemed interesting to me, I decided to not use it and stored it in my dry boxes and I forgot about it.
-I mostly used my Nikon F2 to shoot film and after some disappointing rolls of film with the Canonet QL17, I decided that I did not like using rangefinders and I kinda forgot about the camera.
-Every few months I would have a look at the google analytics and find out that a ton of people keep looking at the one early blog post I made about getting this camera so I decided to take the camera out for a test and see why so many people kept coming to look at this camera.
+Years ago, I was given a Yashica Electro 35 CCN film camera by a friend, but I never used it because it had no light seals left.
+They had basically disintegrated over time, and as much as the camera seemed interesting to me, I decided not to use it and stored it in my dry boxes and forgot about it.
+I mostly used my Nikon F2 to shoot film, and after some disappointing rolls of film with the Canonet QL17, I decided that I did not like using rangefinders and kinda forgot about the camera.
+Every few months, I would check Google Analytics and find that a ton of people kept looking at the one early blog post I made about getting this camera.
+So I decided to take the camera out for a test and see why so many people kept coming to look at it.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review